Design a watch face with Watch Face Studio

 Import custom images.

-Add various shapes, including ellipses and rectangles.
+Add various shapes, including rectangles, rounded rectangles and ellipses.

 Add a progress bar to your watch face to track various activities.
 You can select from a linear or circular progress bar.
 To determine the position of your progress bar, select a range preset.
 You can also define a custom range by specifying the Start point and Angular distance.
 Set the direction of the progress bar to either clockwise or counter-clockwise.